-Finally, I would not like to miss this opportunity to spread Hungarian history and culture.
-Allow me to call to your attention this short story by Dezső Kosztolányi, titled „ The Heavenly Advocate” which I translated into the English language a mere 101 years after its birth.
-I believe I am the first to have done so.
+Finally, I don’t want to miss this chance to promote Hungarian history and culture.
+Let me draw your attention to “The Heavenly Advocate,” a short story by Kosztolányi Dezső that I translated into English, 101 years after its original publication.
+I may be the first to do so.

 You can find both the Hungarian and the English versions on my page: